seanlnge/FnCache/README.md

 Take an example, imagine a user is trying to create a 3 dimensional rendering engine.
 There are many things to calculate, rotation matrices, 3d points to ordered pairs on a screen - the point is that there are many functions that need to be created for a simple creation.
 The user would also like these functions to be written with utmost precision and speed.
 A solution for all of these problems would be **FnCache**.
 ***
 ## What is FnCache
 FnCache is an NPM package and website with the purpose of being an easy way to retrieve small functions without the trouble of going through the process of installing NPM packages.
 It is basically the node package manager, but for smaller functions and with more ease.
-Need to check if a number is prime using the quickest known algorithm? `fn.isPrime(22679)` BOOM, there is a function for that.
+Need to check if a number is prime using the quickest known algorithm? `fn.isPrime(22679)` BOOM, someone made a function for that.
 Need to send a GET request to your server? `fn.getRequest(url)` BOOM, a function for that.

 Any function that can be written is a function that can be created in FnCache.
 No matter whether it is asynchronous, returns a value, or takes 10 minutes to resolve, any function can be added to FnCache, even ones containing other functions.